LStepanek/B83128_Introduction_to_R_scripting_language/academic_year_2019_2020_shortened_online_version_of_the_course/_links_to_recordings_.md

 # B83128 Introduction to R scripting language

+This is the first online lesson of the elective subject B83128 Introduction to R scripting language held by the Institute of Biophysics and Informatics, First Faculty of Medicine, Charles University.
+This years' running of the course has to been shortened and moved online due to the COVID-19 pandemic.

 Links to the sessions' recordings are below.

 ## Lesson 01

+Introduction, R installation, basic data types and structures, vectors, operations.

 [
     ![watch the video](